 - Retirees may benefit from higher standard deductions and lower tax rates.

-- The rules for required minimum distributions, Social Security taxes, and charitable IRA distributions have been affected by recent changes in the law.
+- Review rules for required minimum distributions, Social Security taxes, and charitable IRA distributions have been affected by recent changes in the law.

 - Some deductions have been eliminated or altered.

-If you are retired and thinking about your tax situation, you may wonder what last year's tax reform will mean for you.
-Most of the changes from the tax law went into effect in 2018.
-The new tax brackets, tax rates, rules for itemized deductions could all impact retirees.
+If you are retired and thinking about your tax situation, you may wonder what the Tax Cuts and Jobs Act of 2018 means for you.
+Tax brackets, tax rates, and rules for itemized deductions could all impact retirees.
 At the same time, the law left the rules for capital gains, tax loss harvesting, Social Security, and required minimum distributions (RMDs) unchanged, although the recent passage of the SECURE Act* has changed some of the rules for RMDs.

 Did senior citizens get a higher standard deduction?

-Perhaps the most important tax rule change for many retirees will be the increase in the standard deduction.
+Perhaps the most important tax rule change for many retirees was the increase in the standard deduction.
 For older taxpayers who don’t carry a mortgage and have limited deductions, that standard deduction is often more valuable than itemized deductions.
 That is the case for even more people, as the tax law roughly doubled the size of the standard deduction.